duniapay/smart-contracts/doc/deployment.md

           throwawayAddress
           )
    ```

-3. Verify that all fields in the FiatToken have been initialized correctly and
+3. Verify that all fields in the CFAToken have been initialized correctly and
    have the expected values.
 See [README.validate.md](../validate/validate.js).

-## Deploying a Proxy:
+## Deploying a Proxy

-1. Obtain addresses for the various contract roles from CENTRE ops.
-The keys for
+1. Obtain addresses for the various contract roles from DUNIAPAY ops.
+The keys
-   these addresses will be stored offline.
+   for these addresses will be stored offline.
 The address needed are:

    ```
    admin